lifelib-dev/lifelib/makedocs/source/quickstart/faq.md

 ## modelx FAQ and How-Tos

 This section provides FAQs and how-to guides specifically for lifelib models built with modelx.

+### How do I run sample scripts in this section?

-In the examples throughout this section, we use the `BasicTerm_S` model from the `basiclife` library as a reference.
+In the examples throughout this section, unless otherwise noted, we use the `BasicTerm_S` model from the {mod}`basiclife` library as a reference.
 This model, referred to as `model`, includes the `Projection` space.
 It is assumed that you have already imported modelx, pandas, and numpy with the aliases `mx`, `pd`, and `np`, respectively, in these examples.